esimondet/challenge/README.md

-# Challenge Four Code Quiz
+# The Turing Quiz!

 ## Purpose
-A quiz that demonstrates working knoweldge of JavaScript
+A quiz that demonstrates working knowledge of JavaScript

 ## Description
 In this project JavaScript techniques were taken to highlight proficiency, particularly through: